briandconnelly/ggplot2bdc/README.md

 ![](figure/theme_bdc_lattice_population-facets-1.png)

-Alternatively, this is a great opportunity to create an animation.
+This is also a great opportunity to create an animation.
 We can use [gganimate](https://github.com/dgrtwo/gganimate) to create an animated GIF showing the population for the first 10 time steps.

     library(gganimate)